Ottsupi/movie_mite/README.md

   * Also, I'm going to try placing `favorites` in there too.
 I think it would be super easy to implement a simple favorites feature that way.
 I'll just take it out when it comes time to extend it.
+* Choosing the local storage solution was more arduous than expected.
+As of Feb 2025:
+  * Hive - Not maintained and documentation is down
+  * Isar - Not maintained
+  * Objectbox - Dependency issue with `objectbox_generator` not using null-safe dart
+  * Drift - Seems promising so I decided to learn it
+* Another issue encountered though is that I can't make tests for Drift.
+I'm having problems with the local installation of sqlite.
+Tried to do integration tests instead but no dice.
+Did it blind and it worked first try so that speaks for its reliability and user experience.

 ## Learnings